coderefinery/talk-general/talk.md

 ---

-## Version control: record every change
+## Version control: record snapshots as you develop

 <img src="img/commits.jpg" style="width: 800px;"/>

 ---

+template: inverse

+## "I don't need version control because ..."

+- ... it is just me.
+- ... we are only two people.
+- ...
+I carefully test my code.
+- ... we do not distribute the code.
+- ... we are a research group and not a software company.
+- ...
+I do not have time to learn it.
+It's publish or perish.
+- ...
+I am interested in science and not in software engineering.

+---

 ## Motivation for version control

-*"I don't need version control because it is just me."*

-### Relevant also for a single-person universe
+### Relevant also in a single-person universe

 - Undo functionality
 - Working on several features in parallel